Hinds County assistance programs.

-Numerous charities, non-profit organizations and other agencies provide assistance to Hinds County and Jackson Mississippi residents.
+Numerous charities, non-profit organizations, churches and other agencies provide assistance to Hinds County and Jackson Mississippi residents.
 Find ways to get rent help, grants and funds for utility bills, foreclosure counseling, mortgage assistance, free food, and more.
-Learn about your options, as well as who to contact for help.
+Learn about your options, including government assistance, as well as who to contact for help.

 The local community action agency, which is Hinds County Human Resource Agency, administers the LIHEAP program.
 Find their phone number below as well as additional information.
 This government funded program will provide people with free cash grants that can be used to pay utility and air conditioning bills.
 There is a emergency component, which provides immediate funding if someone faces a disconnection, as well as an ongoing part of the program which provides regular monthly payments.
 (601) 923-3925.